Frankenstein's monster: In the novel

-Contrary to many film versions, the creature in the novel is very articulate and eloquent in his speech.
-Almost immediately after his creation, he dresses himself; and within 11 months, he can speak and read German and French.
-By the end of the novel, the creature is able to speak English fluently as well.
-The Van Helsing and Penny Dreadful interpretations of the character have similar personalities to the literary original, although the latter version is the only one to retain the character's violent reactions to rejection.
+In adaptations

 In the 1931 film adaptation, the creature is depicted as mute and bestial; it is implied that this is because he is accidentally implanted with a criminal's "abnormal" brain.
 In the subsequent sequel, Bride of Frankenstein, the creature learns to speak, albeit in short, stunted sentences.
 However, his intelligence is implied to be fairly developed, since what little dialogue he speaks suggests he has a world-weary attitude to life, and a deep understanding of his unnatural state.
 When rejected by his bride, he briefly goes through a suicidal state and attempts suicide, blowing up the laboratory he is in.
 In the second sequel, Son of Frankenstein, the creature is again rendered inarticulate.
 Following a brain transplant in the third sequel, The Ghost of Frankenstein, the creature speaks with the voice and personality of the brain donor.
 This was continued after a fashion in the scripting for the fourth sequel, Frankenstein Meets the Wolf Man, but the dialogue was excised before release.
 The creature was effectively mute in later sequels, although he refers to Count Dracula as his "master" in Abbott and Costello Meet Frankenstein.
 The creature is often portrayed as being afraid of fire, although he is not afraid of it in the novel, even using fire to destroy himself.

+The 2004 film Van Helsing and 2014 television series Penny Dreadful depict the character more closely to the literary original, although the latter version is the only one to retain the character's violent reactions to rejection.